Peter Leeds Penny Stocks FacebookPeter Leeds Penny Stocks on Twitter

 DividendsVery rarely pay or are in the position to pay dividends.Many blue-chip stocks pay dividends.

-Takeover or Acquisition TargetsMore likely to be taken over by another company, which is usually very beneficial to the price of the shares.More likely to be the company purchasing or taking over the smaller player, which is usually detrimental to the price of shares.
+Takeover or Acquisition TargetsMore likely to be taken over by another company, which is usually very beneficial to the price of the shares.More likely to be the company purchasing or taking over the smaller player, which is usually detrimental to the price of shares at first.

 Industry and Sector InfluencesHighly exposed to sector influences, to the potential benefit or detriment of the shares.Insulated to the impacts of the sector and industry.